Central Australian Rugby Football League

 The Central Australian Rugby Football League (CARFL) is a rugby league football competition located in Alice Springs, Northern Territory.
 It has been in existence since 1963.
 It is a not-for profit organisation tasked with governing the growth of rugby league football around Alice Springs.
-It consists of four clubs competing in multiple age groups and all games are played at ANZAC Oval, Alice Springs.
+It consists of three clubs competing in multiple age groups and all games are played at ANZAC Oval, Alice Springs.